-Mount the feed pump/main module on a horizontal or vertical surface that can be up to 3' (1.0M) above the waterline.
-It is preferable to mount as low as possible.
+Mount the feed pump/main module on a horizontal or vertical surface that can be up to 4' (1.2M) above the waterline.
+It is prefer-able to mount as low as possible.
 Locate in an area that allows easy access to filters and a location that will not be a problem when water spills during filter change.
 Keep future maintenance in mind when choosing a location.
-The MPC control box can be removed from the main feed pump module and relocated if necessary.
-The feed pump has overheat protection and will not operate properly at ambient temperatures over 120F
+The Feed Pump module has overheat shutdown protection.
+It must be installed in a dry location where temperatures will not exceed 120degrees F (50C).